cfenollosa/os-tutorial/14-checkpoint/README.md

 make install
 ```

 Check out the Makefile target `make debug`.
+This target uses builds `kernel.elf`, which
+is an object file (not binary) with all the symbols we generated on the kernel, thanks to
+the `-g` flag on gcc.
+Please examine it with `xxd` and you'll see some strings.
+Actually,
+the correct way to examine the strings in an object file is by `strings kernel.elf`

-We can take
-advantage of this cool qemu feature.
+We can take advantage of this cool qemu feature.
 Type `make debug` and, on the gdb shell:

 - Set up a breakpoint in `kernel.c:main()`: `b main`
 - Run the OS: `continue`